healingbrew/AtlasReactant/Research/ServerArch.md

 The Directory Server (DServer) is a load balancing server and authentication server.
 The server attempts to verify the login details of the user and provides a connection to a [Lobby Server](#lobby-server).
 Beyond that this server does nothing, it's a "Directory of Lobby Servers."
+Despite client arguments, this server is a simple HTTP server returning JSON responses, the client automatically corrects the protocol.
+The client can connect to both secure (http://) and regular (https://) hosts.

 ## Lobby Server